open-telemetry/community/community-membership.md

 ### Requirements

-Specification sponsors are trusted to drive specification work which can be complex and which highly impactful to downstream language SIGs and to the OpenTelemetry project as a whole.
+Specification sponsors are trusted to drive specification work which can be complex and highly impactful to downstream language SIGs and to the OpenTelemetry project as a whole.
 Approvals from specification sponsors count towards the approvals required to merge specification PRs.
 Therefore, there is a high bar to becoming a specification sponsor.